Wolfr/sveltekit-jui/CONTRIBUTING.md

 Are you a JS dev without a lot of design knowledge but a desire to do design well?
 Use the components in Jungle to up your design game.
 Check out the [help wanted](https://github.com/Wolfr/sveltekit-jui/labels/help%20wanted) tag!

+Some issues are tagged “designer”, I plan to work together with the talented visual designers in our [design team](http://mono.company/) to tackle these, as they are quite specific (branding, color and icon related).

 Currently, there are some issues listed on https://github.com/Wolfr/sveltekit-jui/issues which could use some help.
 Especially because my Javascript game is not that strong.

 ### Current contributors: